 When I was living in Spain, my home country, I underestimated the weather because it was sunny all the time, now that I live in the UK, I miss the sunny weather and I’m so happy when I go back home because I make the most of the weather.

 The same happened to me with food.
 Some fruit and vegetables are far from fresh and tasty like in my hometown, or I can’t find certain ingredients – and even if I find them they don’t taste the same.

-So yes, I can guarantee you’ll start appreciating certain aspects from your hometown.
+So yes, I can guarantee you’ll start appreciating certain aspects of your hometown.

 It is a bitter-sweet thing, knowing two cultures.
 Once you leave your birthplace nothing is ever the same. – Sarah Turnbull

-You’ll never be the same and things will change as time passes.
+You’ll never be the same and things and places will change as time passes.

 Our homes are not defined by geography or one particular location, but by memories, events, people, and places that span the globe. – Marilyn Gardner

-Your home country or the place where you currently live don’t determine where you belong, you’re the one who decides where you belong.
+Your home country or the place where you currently live doesn’t determine where you belong, you’re the one who decides where you belong.

 But if you don’t know where you belong, that’s absolutely fine too!
 You may have a preferred place right now but still don’t know where you want to be in the future.
 Also, you don’t have to feel like you need to settle down in a place forever.

 We change our opinions, our lives change because of people or experiences and that’s ok.
 It’s part of being alive!